MaginnGroup/AL-MD-EXP-TransProp/README.md

 This repository contains the supporting files for the article:
 **_Active Learning for Transport Property Prediction in CO₂–Hydrocarbon Systems: A Multi-Fidelity Approach Integrating Molecular Dynamics and Experiments_**

+The repository is divided into two main folders.
 Each main folder is organized into subdirectories corresponding to the binary and ternary systems studied:
 **CO₂/n-heptane**, **CO₂/benzene**, **toluene/n-hexane**, and **CO₂/ethanol/dibenzyl ether**.

-The repository is divided into two main folders:

 1. **`Active_Learning/`**
+   Contains scripts and datasets used in the active learning workflows:
    - Experimental and MD datasets
-   - Multi-fidelity active learning scripts (combined MD and experiments)
+   - Python scripts for Multi-fidelity Gaussian Process (integrating MD and experimental data)
-   - Single-fidelity active learning scripts (MD-only or experiments-only)
+   - Python scripts for Single-fidelity Gaussian Process (MD-only or experimental-only)

 2. **`MD_Simulations/`**
+   Contains input and analysis files for molecular dynamics simulations:
    - Force field topology and parameter files
-   - LAMMPS input scripts
+   - LAMMPS simulation scripts
    - Python scripts for calculating mutual diffusivity and viscosity